threaTrace-detector/threaTrace/README.md

 ## Overview

-This repository contains the evaluation reproduction material and guideline for the APTRACE's paper.
+This repository contains the evaluation reproduction material and guideline for the **THREATRACE**'s paper.
 The complete detection system will be released to the community soon.

 ## Evaluation reproduction

-This is the guideline for reproducing the evaluation in the paper.
-APTRACE has the implementation of the Ubuntu system currently.
+This is the guideline for reproducing the evaluation in the paper. **THREATRACE** has the implementation of the Ubuntu system currently.

 ### Clone the repository and pre-requirement